Website Redesign for Local Businesses

 Review the current website

-We look at what is worth keeping, what is confusing buyers, and where the site is losing trust or enquiries.
+We look at what's worth keeping, what's confusing buyers, and where the site is losing trust or enquiries.

 Check whether the base is still usable